Malcom Brown: 2018 season

 On May 2, 2018, the Patriots declined the fifth-year option on Brown's contract, making him a free agent at the end of the season.
-Brown finished the season with 39 tackles, one fumble recovery, one quarterback hit, and won his second Super Bowl ring after the Patriots beat the Los Angeles Rams 13-3 in Super Bowl LIII.
+Brown finished the season with 39 tackles, one fumble recovery, one quarterback hit, and won his second Super Bowl ring after the Patriots beat the Los Angeles Rams 13–3 in Super Bowl LIII.
 Brown had two total tackles in the game.

 New Orleans Saints

-2019 season

 On March 14, 2019, Brown signed a three-year, $15 million contract with the New Orleans Saints.
-Brown finished the season with 34 tackles, five quarterback hits, two sacks, one pass defended and one fumble recovery.
+Brown finished the season with 32 total tackles, four quarterback hits, 1.5 sacks, one pass defended and one fumble recovery.

-2020 season

-In Week 9 against the Tampa Bay Buccaneers, Brown recorded a sack on his former Patriots teammate Tom Brady during the 38–3 win.
+In Week 9 of the 2020 season against the Tampa Bay Buccaneers, Brown recorded a sack on his former Patriots teammate Tom Brady during the 38–3 win.
+In the 2020 season, Brown appeared in 13 games and had one sack and 27 total tackles.

 Jacksonville Jaguars

 On March 17, 2021, Brown was traded to the Jacksonville Jaguars and signed a new two-year, $11 million contract.
+In the 2021 season, Brown had two sacks, 57 total tackles, and one pass defended.
+He started all 17 games.

 On August 17, 2022, Brown was released by Jacksonville.